joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Horizontal Plane hcut statement added to Limpet Vertical Plane Cut added to editor
   GroupToMesh added to Limpet
-  MakeCrossGrille to Limpet
+  MakeCrossGrille() added to Limpet
   MirrorFront, MirrorBack, MirrorLeft, MirrorRight,MirrorUp,MirrorDown added to limpet Setlength(), setheight() and setwidth() to the standard limpet library Initial sdf modeller tool
   Allow user to explicitly set the x,y position of a point on a flexipath by typing in its position.
-  Added extra colour definitions to the stanard limpet library Added circular paste funtion to the limpet  library Added SaveSolids statement to Limpet.
-If run then the reminder to save solids when the script editor closes is supressed Added Flipdistal, fliphorizontal and flipvertical to limpet Added posx(),posy(),posz() to limpet
+  Added extra colour definitions to the stanard limpet library Added circular paste function to the limpet  library Added SaveSolids statement to Limpet.
+If run then the reminder to save solids when the script editor closes is supressed Added Flipdistal(), Fliphorizontal() and Flipvertical() to limpet Added Centre solid to Limpet
+  Added posx(),posy(),posz() to limpet
   First cut of save project as template
   Added "T" key to make selected object transparent temporarily (to see the parts behind it) Added Shift+A to deselect all
+  Added Drop from above or below as position tool Added Rename all selected items in a sequence.
+  Added Gray Scale image option to ImagePlaque tool Executable will take two parameters on the command line.
+One is the full path of the project file (the .bmf), the other is a script file.
+      The project is loaded, script run and then exe exits

 Fixed
   Slice was showing estimated time wrong if it was more than a day Index()  function not working
+  Small issue when user selects a different object when camera is in point at object mode

 Changed
   Platelet width from int to double to allow fractions of millimetres